 Gilead has established sponsorship for the annual Antonín Holý Memorial Award by committing annual funding of $7,500 to the International Society for Antiviral Research (ISAR).
 The nominee must be a senior scientist of international stature who has made innovative contributions that have had a major impact on antiviral drug discovery and/or development who has demonstrated career-long scientific prominence in medicinal chemistry evidenced by funded research, corporate and/or academic leadership, patents, publications, and presentations.
 The nominee must have demonstrated service to the field of medicinal chemistry and antiviral research through participation in study sections, membership in editorial boards, and leadership in professional societies.
 The award will be conferred at the time of the lecture at the annual conference of the Society.
-The awardee will receive a $5,000 cash award and up to $2,500 will be used for minimal administrative fees, travel and per diem for the awardee, and the award will be in the amount of $5,000 (the award will be constant, expenses for travel and per diem will vary depending on where the awardee is coming from).
+The awardee will receive a $5,000 cash award and up to $2,500 will be used for administrative fees and awardee travel (expenses for travel will vary depending on where the awardee is coming from).

 The nominations will be received annually by the Chairman of the ISAR Awards Committee and reviewed by that Committee, which will make the selection.
 The President of the Society will notify the awardee, as well as the sponsor, of the selection.